 Download her open access publications from here: http://eprints.nottingham.ac.uk

-The bulk of her research is based on the analysis of large scale secondary data-sets such as Understanding Society; the British Household Panel Survey; the Labour Force Survey; The Family Resources Survey; the European Community Household Panel Survey; the Skills and Employment Series.
+The bulk of Tracey's research is based on the analysis of large scale secondary data-sets such as Understanding Society; the British Household Panel Survey; the Labour Force Survey; The Family Resources Survey; the European Community Household Panel Survey; the Skills and Employment Series.

 Tracey currently co-supervises PhD students: Macarena Orchard; James Pattison; Vahini Sangarapillai; Stefanie Williamson.